PRodriguez19/MMG3320-5320/docs/ch04/08_accessing_public_experimental_data.md

 ### Nodes, Tasks, and Cores (CPUs)

 The nodes, tasks, and core (CPU) resources you request depend on the type of job you are running.
-Useful terms to understand are:

 Node: A “node” is a server in the cluster.
-Each node has is configured with a certain number of cores (CPUs).
+Each node is configured with a certain number of cores (CPUs).

 Task: A “task” is a process sent to a core.
 By default, 1 core is assigned per 1 task.

 Core/CPU: The terms “core” and “cpu” are used interchangeably in high-performance computing.

 VACC recommend's that you begin with 1 node and 2 processes.
 As we move forward, we will change the number of nodes required for "bigger" jobs.